 Emotional Intelligence or EQ has been a thriving concept since Daniel Goleman’s bestselling book Emotional Intelligence: Why It Can Matter More Than IQ which was published in 1995 and has been a great hit since.

 Daniel Goleman was brilliant in the selling point he used for his book.
 He leveraged what a large portion of the world already knew and offered something different.

 Consider the education systems and that for almost a century have used IQ, which stands for intelligence quotient as a basis for measuring someone’s intelligence.

 IQ is a combination of aspects such as memory, mathematics, pattern recognition and logic.

 Emotional Intelligence (EQ) is how aware of your emotions that you are and how well you know how manage them from a psychological standpoint.

 Thoughts to a very large degree is what dictates our emotional energy charge.
-The body itself has an intelligence that the mind cannot comprehend to its fully extent and yet this intelligence is largely directed by the mind.
-An emotion is the bodies reaction to the thoughts of the mind.
+The body itself has an intelligence that the mind cannot comprehend to its fully extent and yet this intelligence is largely directed by the mind and its thoughts.

 The thoughts themselves are not the main cause of emotional stress, pain and suffering it’s the lack of awareness of the thoughts and the awareness that thoughts are happening.

 Acceptance & Detachment from Thoughts & Emotions